tarabukinivan/RedTeam/docs/validator_custom.md

 ## Custom Setup for Specific Challenges

-### Response Quality Ranker Challenge
+Some challenges include using LLM models to generate responses.
+We setup a vLLM server to serve the these challenges and use it in default so your validator can run the challenges without hosting one.
+In case you want to host your own vLLM server, you can follow the instructions below.

-To set up the environment for the **Response Quality Ranker** challenge, you will need to create a vLLM server.
+To set up the environment for the **Response Quality Ranker** challenges and **Response Quality Adversarial V2-V3** challenges, you will need to create a vLLM server.

 1. Create a virtual environment and install the required dependencies:
    ```bash